Mining Intelligence and News

 Summary:

-The supergene mineralization type consists of native copper and chalcocite that formed through oxidation of primary sulfides within the uppermost portion of the deposit that were exposed to weathering and erosion during the Eocene to Quaternary.
-The domain is roughly conical in shape and centered below the New Afton pit, limited to the east by the M fault.
-The supergene domain is defined for logging purposes as having 0.5% or greater native copper, or, in the absence of native copper, intervals of strong oxidation with a threshold assay of 0.2% Cu.
+Supergene mineralization consists of native copper and chalcocite that formed through oxidation of primary sulphides within the uppermost portions of the deposit that were exposed to weathering and erosion.
+It is defined for core logging purposes as containing 0.5% or more native copper, or, in the absence of native copper, intervals of strong oxidation (hematite and clay) with a threshold assay of 0.2% Cu.
+The supergene domain is roughly conical in shape and centered below the historical Afton pit.

 CategoryTonnage CommodityGradeContained Metal